ngs-docs/angus/transcriptome-assembly.md

 But what if you don't have a reference?
 How do you construct one?

-The answer is *de novo* assembly, and the basic idea is you feed in your reads and you get out a bunch of *contigs*, that represent stretches of DNA present in the reads that don't have any long repeats or much significant polymorphism.
-Like everything else, the basic idea is that you run a program, feed in the reads, and get out a pile of assembled DNA.
+The answer is *de novo* assembly, and the basic idea is you feed in your reads and you get out a bunch of *contigs*, that represent stretches of RNA present in the reads that don't have any long repeats or much significant polymorphism.
+Like everything else, the basic idea is that you run a program, feed in the reads, and get out a pile of assembled RNA.

 Trinity, developed at the [Broad Institute](http://www.broadinstitute.org/) and the [Hebrew University of Jerusalem](http://www.cs.huji.ac.il/, represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
 We will be using the [eel-pond protocol](https://eel-pond.readthedocs.io/en/latest) for our guide to doing RNA-seq assembly.